IcaliaLabs/guides/testing/rails.md

 ## Database Cleaner

-Platter al well adds [Database Cleaner](https://github.com/DatabaseCleaner/database_cleaner) gem to the GemFile so it can be used.
+Platter adds [Database Cleaner](https://github.com/DatabaseCleaner/database_cleaner) gem to the GemFile so it can be used.

 ### How to use